alexisbarros/autentikigo-package/README.md

 #### `user`

-> CPF, usernama or email of the user that will be authenticated.
+> CPF, CNPJ, usernama or email of the user that will be authenticated.

 #### `password`